 Table 6- Fee Schedules Explanatory Notes

 Note 1.
-Costs associated with the Impact and Detailed Studies and any necessary System Modifications identified through a group study shall be allocated on a pro rata Facility kW basis.
-If one or more of the InterconnectionApplications are withdrawn by the Interconnecting Customer or by the Company, the remaining Interconnecting Customers shall pay their pro rata share of costs of any additional restudies required by the Company pursuant to the Facility MW.
+Costs associated with Group Studies shall be allocated in accordance with Section 3.4.1.

 Note 2.
 If the Company determines that the Facility does not qualify for the Simplified Process, it will let the Interconnecting Customer know what the appropriate fee is.

 Note 3.
-Supplemental Review and additional review are defined in Section 3.3.
+Supplemental Review is defined in Section 3.3.

 Note 4.
 This is the actual cost only attributable to the Interconnecting Customer.
 Any costs not expended from the application fee previously collected will go toward the costs of these studies.